-Whether you opt for a mid-priced meal or go all out for a memorable dining experience, there are plenty of culinary prospects
+Whether you opt for a mid-priced meal or go all out for a memorable dining experience, there are plenty of culinary prospects in

 this fashionable Florida resort town.